addyosmani/AudioMassAI/LEARNINGS.md

 **Findings:**
 - Loading `Xenova/bart-large-cnn` causes the system to become unresponsive during the initial model load
-- Once the model is loaded, subsequent summarizations no longer cause unresponsiveness
+- Once loaded, subsequent summarizations no longer cause unresponsiveness
 - The initial loading phase is the primary bottleneck and can lock a **32GB RAM desktop for several minutes**
-- Model size: ~462MB
+- Model size: **~462MB**

 **Impact:**
 - Not viable for production environments